mrdhanrajg/graph-app/README.md

 Map.of("name", developerName)
 ```

-This keeps the queries safer and easier to maintain.
+No user input is concatenated into Cypher strings.

 ---

 ## Error Handling

-The backend uses centralized exception handling for application failures.
+The backend uses centralized exception handling.

-### Developer not found
+### Developer Not Found

 Returns: